Master’s Program Serial Storytelling

 Yes, applicants must have gained relevant practical experience in the field of media or writing for at least one year.

-16. In the first three semesters, we expect attendance for a period of 11 weeks each semester, with courses running five days a week from 10:00 am till 4:00 or 5:00 pm (even longer during Project phase, etc.).
+In the first three semesters, we expect attendance for a period of about 14 weeks each semester, with courses running four days a week from 10:00 am till 4:00 pm (even longer during Project phase, etc.).
 Inbetween lecture periods there will be extensive writing assignments.
-During the fourth semester while the master’s thesis is being written there is no obligatory attendance, but at the end of the fourth semester students will be expected to attend a colloquium and presentations.
+During the fourth semester, while the master’s thesis is being written, there is no obligatory attendance, but at the end of the fourth semester students will be expected to attend a colloquium and presentations.

 Students who are accepted will be provided with a list of useful links.

-For an estimation of the average costs of living in Cologne please see www.th-koeln.de
+For an estimation of the average costs of living in Cologne please see here.

 For specific questions concerning the MA Serial Storytelling please contact: